 - 22q11.2 deletion and duplication syndromes

 Patients are seen by referral only and must be accompanied by a parent or legal guardian during office visits.
 Occasionally, it is impossible for a parent to attend.
 If that happens, the parent must give written permission for medical treatment in their absence.

-If this is your first appointment, our office will mail several medical history forms and other paperwork that must be completed and brought along with you on the day of your appointment.
+If this is your first appointment, our office will send you several medical history forms and other paperwork through the MyChart Patient Portal that must be completed and brought along with you on the day of your appointment.
 If you are unable to bring these completed forms, please ensure that you arrive at least 30 minutes before your scheduled appointment so you have time to complete them in our office.
 For return appointments, please arrive at least 15 minutes before your appointment to complete the necessary paperwork.